-Guidance - Statement of financial position

-AASB 101.60 Current/non-current distinction

-Assets and liabilities shall be classified as either current or non-current.

-Sub-classification of line items

-AASB 101.77, 78 TI 1103 Depending on the size, nature and function of the amounts involved and requirements of Australian Accounting Standards, the statement of financial position line items must be sub-classified in a manner appropriate to the agency's operations (either in the statement of financial position or in the related notes).

-AASB 101.72 Refinancing liabilities - classification

-AASD 101.12 Financial liabilities shall be categorised as current when they are due to be settled within 12 months of the reporting period, even if:

-(a) the original term was for a period longer than 12 months; and

-(b) an agreement to refinance, or to reschedule payments, beyond 12 months, is completed after the reporting period and before the financial statements are authorised for issue.

-AASB 101.54,55 Where material, information to be presented includes:
+() Guidance - Statement of financial position AASB 1060.37- Current/non-current distinction 41 Assets and liabilities shall be classified as either current or non-current.
+Tier 2 reporting reflects the same liquidity distinction requirements imposed on Tier 1 reporters under AASB 101.60.
+Sub-classification of line items AASB 1060.44 Depending on the size, nature and function of the amounts involved and requirements of Australian Accounting Standards, the Statement of financial position line items must be sub-classified in a manner appropriate to the agency's operations (either in the Statement of financial position or in the related notes).
+AASB 1060.40, Refinancing liabilities - classification 185 Financial liabilities shall be categorised as current when they are due to be settled within 12 months of the reporting period, even if: (a) the original term was for a period longer than 12 months; and (b) an agreement to refinance, or to reschedule payments, beyond 12 months, is completed after the reporting period and before the financial statements are authorised for issue.
+Where material, information to be presented includes: AASB 1060.21, Assets: 35-36 Investment property; Biological assets; Investments in associates; Investments in joint ventures; Current tax assets; and Deferred tax assets.
+Liabilities: Current tax liabilities; Deferred tax liabilities; and Liabilities included in disposal groups classified as held for sale under AASB 5 Non-current Assets Held for Sale and Discontinued Operations.

-Assets:

-Contract assets;

-Investment property;

-Investments in associates;

-Investments in joint ventures;

-Biological assets;

-Current tax assets; and

-Deferred tax assets.

-Liabilities:

-Current tax liabilities;

-Deferred tax liabilities; and Liabilities included in dispaced structure classified as hold for cale under AASP.5

-Liabilities included in disposal groups classified as held for sale under AASB 5 Non-current Assets Held for Sale and Discontinued Operations.

 It must be noted that the line items need only be presented where the agency recognises such an asset or liability.
 This model includes additional line items as examples only.

-If an agency holds additional assets or liabilities, and the presentation of these is important for the understanding of the financial results, they must be disclosed on the face of the statement of financial position.
+If an agency holds additional assets/liabilities and the presentation of these is important for the understanding of the financial results they must be disclosed on the face of the Statement of financial position.
+AASB 1053.9 Simplified Disclosures Agencies applying Tier 2 simplified disclosure requirements are exempted from the requirement of preparing a third statement of financial position (i.e. a third column) when they apply an accounting policy retrospectively, make a retrospective restatement of items in their financial statements or reclassify items in their financial statements.
+Interests in Other Entities AASB 1060.104, 125-128, 129-131 Where the financial statements consolidate another entity or recognise investments in associates or joint ventures, specific disclosures are required.
+This model excludes these disclosures. ;